vmware-tanzu/application-accelerator-samples/tanzu-java-web-app/README.md

 ### Scale the number of instances

-Check the number of instances of you app using:
+Check the number of instances of your app using:

 ```sh
 tanzu app instance tanzu-java-web-app